 Heat Pump Association

-The HPA now has its own website.
-Click here to visit
+The NEW HPA website is live – Click here to visit

 Aims & Objectives

 The Heat Pump Association (HPA) is the UK’s leading authority on the use and benefits of heat pump technology and includes many of the country’s leading manufacturers of heat pumps, components and associated equipment.

 The Association influences legislation and other matters that affect the interests of either the industry in general, or its members in particular.
 In addition, the HPA co-ordinates technical and market research into areas of mutual interest, identified by members with the aim of improving market opportunities for members, at home and abroad.

 The HPA recognises that heat pumps will only fulfill their promise in the market if suppliers, installers and users fully appreciate their function and capabilities.
 A major objective of the association, therefore, is to raise awareness of heat pumps by informing prospective specifiers of their long-term benefits, reassuring end users and providing up-to-the-minute advice on the various systems available.
 The HPA conveys this message by generating publicity using exhibitions, literature, promotions and public relations.